How to Start Seeds Indoors

 Here comes the fun part.
 Now it’s time to place the soil into your seed trays.
 Fill them up almost to the top.
 Dig a little hole in each tray and place one seed in each tray pack.
 Once you have all your seeds in, you can top off each pack with soil.
 Make sure to label each tray pack with what you sowed.

-I like to check my seeds at least once a day to make sure that soil is moist.
+I like to check my seeds at least once a day to make sure that the soil is moist.
 If it looks dry, just mist away with your spray bottle.
-Once your seeds begin to germinate and start growing to about 1 inch or 2 you can remove the see through cover.
+Once your seeds begin to germinate and start growing to about 1 inch or 2, you can remove the see-through cover.
 You may have to adjust the light up a few notches as not to burn your seedlings.
 Just remember to keep misting your soil when it is dry.

 Do you have any tips on how to start seeds indoors?

 How to Make Simple Cranberry Juice